 Society is looking for the quick fix.
 It does not exist.
 Rapid Detox, 18-30day programs are typically not enough to get someone healthy and truly happy.
 In order to address addiction, we must be realistic about what needs to be done to overcome the addiction.
 It took you or your loved one years to create this problem…it cannot be fixed over night.
 We must address all the issues…body, mind and spirit. – Click here to request Habitude™ Program Outline.

-Why does Turning Point partner with Naturopathic Doctors in its program?
+Why does Habitude partner with Naturopathic Doctors in its program?

 Naturopathic Doctors (NDs) seek to restore and maintain optimum health in their patients by emphasizing nature’s inherent self-healing process.
 An ND views the individual as an integral whole including the physiological, structural, psychological, social, spiritual, environment and lifestyle factors affecting health.
 Symptoms of disease are seen as warning signals of improper functioning of the body and unfavourable lifestyle habits.
 Naturopathic Doctors are highly skilled health-care practitioners who undergo four years of rigorous post-graduate study to attain the designation.
 NDs often collaborate with other branches of medical science, and refer patients to other practitioners for diagnosis or treatment when appropriate.

 What is the difference between and Naturopath and a Homeopath?

 A Naturopath practices Naturopathic Medicine, which can be thought of as being like a general practitioner of natural medicine.
 Some Naturopaths learn how to use homeopathy as part of their training.
 A Homeopath trains more in depth in homeopathy, which is a simple but effective medicine that uses small traces of a substance to resolve symptoms.

 Are people who do things other than MD-medicine quacks?